shiningw/sendtokindle/README.md

-sendtokindle-nc
+sendtokindle
-send documents or ebook stored on nextcloud server to kindle devices
+this app adds an option in files,allowing you to send documents or ebook stored on nextcloud server to a kindle reader